-We have shown that for prime dimension of a local Hilbert space and for at least three parties, generation of qudit graph states (as well as all states that are in their close vicinity) is impossible in LOSR quantum networks with bipartite sources.
+We showed classical communication between parties is necessary for the generation of qudit graph states of prime local dimension (and all states that are in their vicinity) in quantum networks with bipartite sources.
 We achieve this goal by employing the quantum inflation method.
-In fact, we demonstrate that the use of many different inflations of the same network might be beneficial over using just two inflation as it is typically done in the literature, and hence our work might inspire future research involving quantum networks.
-On the one hand, our results serve as a guide to experimental physicists who wish to implement protocols on quantum networks that involve graph states.
-On the other hand, they hint at a possible gain for construction of protocols that do not involve graph states, and so can inspire theoretical constructions that use other classes of multipartite states.
+In fact, we demonstrate that the use of many different inflations of the same network might be beneficial over using just two inflations as done before in the literature, and hence our work might inspire future research involving quantum networks.
+Our results serve as a guide to experimental physicists who wish to implement protocols on quantum networks that involve graph states.
+On the other hand, they hint at a possible gain from the construction of protocols based on other states than the graph states.

-Still, many questions concerning LOSR quantum networks remain unexplored.
-In the context of this work, the most obvious one is whether it is possible to generate graph states with $k$-partite sources for $k\geqslant 3$.
-Even though from the application point of view this case may be less important than that of $k=2$, answering this question would certainly allow us to understand quantum networks on a deeper level.
-Of course, one can also ask whether other classes of multipartite states can be obtained in LOSR networks.
-Apart from the graph states, this question was answered negatively for: symmetric or antisymmetric states in Ref. \cite{hansenne2021quantum}, tripartite GHZ states of arbitrary local dimension in Ref. \cite{PhysRevLett.125.240505}, and for pure, genuinely entangled states of local dimension $2$ and $3$ in Ref. \cite{Luo}.
-On the other hand, it would be interesting to determine the minimal amount of resources in the form of classical communication required to generate graph states in LOCC networks.
-In fact, it would be interesting to identify classes of multipartite states for which the amount of rounds of classical communication does not scale with the number of parties in the network.
+Still, many questions concerning LOSR networks remain unexplored.
+The most obvious one is whether graph states are preparable with $k$-partite sources for $k\geqslant 3$.
+Even if from the application viewpoint this case seems less important than that of $k=2$, answering this question would allow us to understand quantum networks on a deeper level.
+One can also ask whether other classes of multipartite states can be obtained in LOSR networks.
+Apart from the graph states, this question was answered negatively for symmetric or antisymmetric states of any local dimension \cite{hansenne2021quantum} and pure genuinely entangled states of local dimension $2$ and $3$ in Ref. \cite{Luo}.
+On the other hand, it would be interesting to determine the minimal amount of classical communication required to generate graph states in LOCC networks and to identify other classes of states that are efficiently preparable in this sense.